History of the Boston Bruins: Return to contention and sixth Stanley Cup championship (2010–2015)

 On April 13, 2010, the Boston Bruins received the second overall draft pick for the 2010 NHL entry draft, having received it via the trade that sent Phil Kessel to the Toronto Maple Leafs.
 With the pick, the Bruins selected Tyler Seguin on June 25, 2010.
 In other off-season moves, Greg Campbell and Nathan Horton joined the team, and Vladimir Sobotka and Dennis Wideman left the Bruins in the 2010 free agency.
 After the season ended on June 16, 2010, Cam Neely was named the new team president of the Bruins.

 On September 8, 2010, the Boston Bruins entered an affiliate with SM-Liiga (Finnish Elite league) team JYP Jyväskylä.
 Under the terms of the partnership, the two organizations will be able to transfer contracted players on loan to each other.

 On February 15, 2011, the Bruins acquired center Chris Kelly from the Ottawa Senators after Marc Savard's attempted comeback ended due to another concussion, this one delivered away at Colorado by former Bruin Matt Hunwick.
 Ottawa received the Bruins' second-round pick in 2011.
-Just two days later and on the brink of the trade deadline, the Bruins acquired defenseman Tomas Kaberle in a trade from the Toronto Maple Leafs in exchange for prospect Joe Colborne, a first-round selection in 2011 and a potential second-round pick in 2012 (which became official on May 27 when the Bruins clinched a berth in the Stanley Cup Finals).
+Just two days later and on the brink of the trade deadline, the Bruins acquired defenseman Tomas Kaberle in a trade from the Toronto Maple Leafs in exchange for prospect Joe Colborne, a first-round selection in 2011 and a potential second-round pick in 2012 (which became official on May 27 when the Bruins clinched a berth in the Stanley Cup Final).
 Mark Stuart and Blake Wheeler were also traded to the Atlanta Thrashers for Rich Peverley and Boris Valabik.

-Milan Lucic with the Stanley Cup after the Bruins defeated the Vancouver Canucks in Game 7 of the 2011 Stanley Cup Finals.
+Milan Lucic with the Stanley Cup after the Bruins defeated the Vancouver Canucks in game seven of the 2011 Stanley Cup Final.

 In the 2011 Stanley Cup playoffs, the Bruins became the first team in NHL history to win a seven-game series without scoring a power-play goal, as they eliminated the Montreal Canadiens in seven games, and also won their first playoff series after trailing 2–0.
 On May 6, the Bruins swept the Philadelphia Flyers in four games to advance to the Eastern Conference Finals for the first time since 1992.
-Boston then defeated the Tampa Bay Lightning in seven games and advanced to the Stanley Cup Finals for the first time since 1990 to face the Presidents' Trophy-winning Vancouver Canucks.
+Boston then defeated the Tampa Bay Lightning in seven games and advanced to the Stanley Cup Final for the first time since 1990 to face the Presidents' Trophy-winning Vancouver Canucks.